akashcraft/EyePort/README.md

 ## Who can use this?
 You can download and edit the source code files.
 EyePort is not to be resold for any commercial purposes.
-Should you wish to publish this in with your project or socials, please provide appropriate credits.
+Should you wish to publish this in your project or socials, please provide appropriate credits.

 You can add this as your references (or description) if you like:
 Source Code: https://github.com/akashcraft/EyePort